I moved my Tanzer 22 from Toronto to Crystal Beach on Lake Erie through the Welland Canal

 The usual stuff such as water, sunscreen, food, warm or cool clothes, foul weather gear.
 Imagine having to be on your boat for over 17 hours and pack accordingly.

 I found my Radio really useful.
 Not only could we listen in on the various instructions about other boats, but it was easy for "Seaway Welland" as they call themselves to contact us.
 The radio was also good when we got to the many bridges.
 If you don't have a radio bring a cell phone.
 The canal folks have to be able to communicate with you.
 Make sure you have good batteries, or a way of recharging.
 My boat battery can recharge my radio and can be used to recharge cellphones.
-You might have to last 17 hours.
+You might have to last a day or more if there are delays or if you have mechanical problems.

 Safety stuff as usual is required.
 The rules say you should wear your life-jackets in the locks but otherwise at least have them.
 They did not enforce this but it gets quite turbulent in the locks.
 They also suggest you should have a radar detector, I forgot mine but no one challenged me about it.